Leave this site

 Each photograph should not be more than 1MB in size.
 Please email them to the Business Services - recruitment team.

-If you have a body piercing or other body modification you still may be considered eligible to apply.
+If you have a body piercing or other body modification you may be considered eligible to apply.

 We'll check it to make sure it doesn't breach the Standard of Professional Behaviour for serving police officers or constitute a risk to health and safety.